-Dr. Hotz: Create your schedule to have at least a lighter rotation or ideally a vacation during the time when you would want to interview.
+Create your schedule to have at least a lighter rotation or ideally a vacation during the time when you would want to interview.
 At IU we generally interview candidates from the beginning of November to the end of January.
-This is pretty standard across the board.
+This is pretty standard across the country.
 Doing this will facilitate ease of stringing together interviews (making travel cheaper for you!).

 Q: When should I take my vacation?